-In the event of notified severe extraordinary events, Certified FEP Auditors are required to follow the advised National/sector/regional biosecurity sanitation procedures (including sanitation) and the Environment Canterbury's recommended severe extraordinary events FEP Auditing procedures.
+In the event of notified severe extraordinary events, Certified FEP Auditors are required to follow the advised National/sector/regional biosecurity sanitation procedures and the Environment Canterbury's recommended severe extraordinary events FEP Auditing procedures.
+Environment Canterbury will communicate with Certified FEP Auditors in such events.